(I may earn a small commission on the products linked to in this post.)

 I recommend Mission Allergy and Allersoft as the best covers to protect from dust mites.

 Initially, I purchased the cheapest pillow encasings and mattress encasing, however, I learned quickly that it was a bad idea.
 At the suggestion of my doctor, I took a look at Mission Allergy products and I immediately found results in a better night’s sleep.

 It’s been 4 years since I addressed my dust mite allergy and I’ve made significant changes in my life to reduce dust mite exposure.

 For Severe Dust Mite Allergies Take Steps to Purify Air

 Thinking about where to get the best dust mite pillow covers and vacuums?
-Dust Mite Solutions has you covered!
-We also have reviews to help you chose the best products for your family!
+I have you covered!
+I also have reviews to help you chose the best products for your family!

 Your pillow is full of dust mites.
 Some are alive, many more are dead, and there are millions of fecal deposits weighing down your pillow.

 Have you noticed that your pillow feels heavier than it did when you first purchased it?
 If so, it may be time to wash it.
 Before you throw it in the washing machine freeze it overnight.